Warped/Composite Phenomenology Simplified: Overview

 \subsection{The error of our ways}

 This paper gives a truncated model describing the SM and the lowest-lying new excitations, with mass scale $M_*$, with a parametrically larger UV cutoff scale, $\Lambda_{UV}$.
-However, in the full descriptions of warped compactifications or composite models the next-to-lowest excitations typically have masses $M_{**}$ which are not much bigger.
+However, in the full descriptions of warped compactifications or composite models the next-to-lowest excitations typically have masses $M_{**} \sim 2 M_*$.
 Standard effective field theory power-counting suggests that the truncated description thereby incurs errors of order $(E/M_{**})^2$, where $E$ is the energy of a process under consideration.
-Since we want to consider energies large enough to create the first excitations, $E \sim M_*$, we can expect errors of order $(M_*/M_{**})^2$.
-Now, it is possible that there is a significant hierarchy between $M_*$ and $M_{**}$ in warped compactifications, suppressing these errors, if there is suitable structure on the ``infrared boundary''.
-In this case our truncated model could be a rather precise effective field theory where we are simply taking $\Lambda_{UV} \sim M_{**}$.
-However the simplest infrared boundary conditions typically yield $M_{**} \sim 2 M_*$, suggesting errors of order $1/4$.
-In fact in these cases there are towers of several resonances with masses $M_{**} \sim 2 M_{*}, M_{***} \sim 3 M_{*}$, ..., and the combined error from dropping all these higher excitation can be $\sim 1/4 + 1/9 + ... \sim 1/2$.
-This rough expectation is borne out by comparison of precision corrections within the truncated model (as in our appendices) and warped effective field theory.

-This size of error may seem at first sight rather large, but the virtual effects of the $M_{**}$ and higher states are confined to already small corrections low-energy precision variables or small corrections to non-resonant $M_*$-scale cross-sections.
-These corrections are frequently of order the experimental errors or equivalent to shifts in the parameters of the model.
-The qualitative agreement, and rough quantitative agreement, between the truncated model and warped compactifications makes the truncated model a very useful ``reconnaissance tool'' for our initial experimental forays into the new physics.
+Since we want to consider energies large enough to create the first excitations, $E \sim M_*$, we can expect errors of about $1/4$.
+This may seem at first sight rather large, but the virtual effects of the $M_{**}$-states are confined to already small corrections to low-energy precision variables or small corrections to non-resonant $M_*$-scale cross-sections.
+These corrections are frequently smaller than experimental errors.
+In practice we have found that the truncated model predictions do indeed match well with those of related warped compactifications.
+This makes the truncated model a very useful ``reconnaissance tool'' for our initial experimental forays into the new physics.

 It should be stressed that the truncation procedure we employ for low-lying excitations, essentially discretization or ``deconstruction'' of the warped extra dimension, is part of a systematically improvable procedure where one makes finer and finer discretizations.
 In practice this proliferates the number of sectors in the model (excitation levels) and rapidly the continuum description becomes more efficient for calculation.